NAME

 Commands that support the JSON output specify their formats as a

-serialized representation of a C++ struct
+serialized representation of a C++ struct or an array

 thereof.
 For example: